trulia/choroplethr/README.md

 The `num_buckets` argument is the most interesting.
 Setting it to 1 will cause the scale to be continuous, 2 will highlight values above/below the median, and 9 will show the maximum resolution.  `showLabels` will optionally add state abbreviations.

 #### Creating a County Choropleth
-To create a county choropleth call `all_county_choropleth` with a data.frame with one column named `fips` and one column named `value`:
+To create a county choropleth call `all_county_choropleth` with a data.frame that has one column named `fips` and one column named `value`:
 ```
 # given a dataframe with 2 columns, fips and value, create a choropleth of all counties in
 # the contiguous 48 states